Close

 • Milk of magnesia is found in tablet, liquid, and chewable forms.

-• It can be purchased from drug stores either in regular strength liquid or concentrated liquid.
+• It can be purchased from drug stores in regular strength or concentrated liquid.

 • The chewable form requires chewing before swallowing, and the concentrated one needs water.

-• Certain variants need to be consumed with food while others without it.
+• Certain variants need to be consumed with food while others do without it.

-• How often can you take milk of magnesia during pregnancy?
-Typically it is taken as a single dose at night.
+• How often can you take magnesia milk during pregnancy?
+Typically, it is taken in a single dose at night.

-• Some brands recommend one to four tablespoons of the liquid version of magnesia milk and an 8-ounce glass of water per dose.
+• Some brands recommend one to four tablespoons of the liquid version of milk of magnesia and an 8-ounce glass of water per dose (8)

-• It is advised to follow the recommended dosage mentioned in the package unless specifically mentioned.
+• Follow the recommended dosage in the package unless specifically mentioned.

-• Prescribed dosage, if any, varies based on the age and severity of the problem faced.
+• Prescribed dosage, if any, varies based on the age and severity of the problem.

 • People should not take the laxative for more than seven days.
-In case the problem persists, talk to your doctor.
+In case the problem persists, talk to your doctor (2).

 • Regardless of your consumption pattern, ensure that you do not breach the maximum daily amount in a day.
 In case of any difficulty, seek immediate medical attention.